Ashutosh-Tiwari-23/practiceGit/README.md

 ### Pull the code

 ## git pull origin main : so this command will pull all the new changes from main to orogin

+## Importance of gitignore : to avoid commit action on certain files that are not intended to be included/commit